 First Nations do not have the fiscal powers that municipalities leverage for infrastructure financing.
 As a result, First Nations typically depend on a combination of grants, own-source revenue, alternative borrowing arrangements, and the federal pay-as-you-go infrastructure funding model.
 Without fiscal powers, First Nations do not have stable revenues to monetize for long-term infrastructure financing.
-This absence of fiscal powers is a main contributor to the \$30 billion infrastructure gap between Indigenous and non-Indigenous Canadians.
+This absence of fiscal powers is a main contributor to the \$30 billion infrastructure gap faced by Indigenous communities.